dotintent/FlutterBleLib/README.md

 # FlutterBle Library

-FlutterBle Library is a flutter library that supports ble connections.
-It uses [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) and [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) as native libs.
+FlutterBle Library is a Flutter library that supports BLE connections.
+It internally utilizes [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) and [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) as native libs, which especially on Android helps a lot with many of known platform issues.

 ## Getting Started

-To using Flutter you need to prepare the environment.
-Here you can find [the tutorial](https://flutter.io/getting-started/) showing how to do this, step by step.
+To start using Flutter, you have to prepare the environment.
+Here you can find [the tutorial](https://flutter.io/getting-started/) showing how to do this step by step.

-## Features
+## Library Features
   - [x] Setting log level
-  - [x] Listening bluetooth state
+  - [x] Listening bluetooth adapter state
   - [x] Scanning devices
   - [x] Establish connection
-  - [x] Listening connection state changes
+  - [x] Listening to connection state changes
-  - [x] Reading services
+  - [x] Discovering services
   - [x] Reading characteristics
   - [x] Writing characteristics
-  - [x] Listening characteristic notifications
+  - [x] Listening to characteristic change notifications

 ## Usage

 ### Configuration
-Add this to your package's pubspec.yaml file:
+Add the snippet below to your `pubspec.yaml` file:
 ```
 dependencies:
   flutter_ble_lib: "^1.0.0"
 ```
-You can install packages from the command line:
+Package can be installed from the command line:

 - with pub: `$ pub get`
 - with Flutter: `$ flutter packages get`

-Alternatively, your editor might support pub get or packages get.
-Check the docs for your editor to learn more.
+Alternatively, your editor may support `pub get` or `packages get`.
+Refer to the documentation of your IDE to learn more.

-Now in your Dart code, you can use:
+Once the package is installed you can use:

 `import 'package:flutter_ble_lib/flutter_ble_lib.dart';`

 ### Create Client

-Firstly you need create client.
-It is very important to create only one single instance.
-You can do this via method
+First, you need to create a client.
+It is very important to maintain only one instance of the client in your application.
+You can do this via the method

     FlutterBleLib.instance.createClient(restoreId);

 ### Set up log level

-After creating the client, you can set up log level.
+After creating the client, you can set up a log level.
 There are a few defined log levels:
 - NONE (default value)
 - VERBOSE
 - DEBUG